jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 - Account for structureal breaks
 - Using EMA kernels instead of a rectangular one
 - Use and store rolling betas and standard deviations
+- Add in alphas and Kalman filter predictions

 What It Can Do
 =========================